huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/sqlserver-agent.md

 To allow replication, you need to first verify that the necessary permissions are in place on source SQL Server.
 For more information, see [SQL Server User Permissions](/docs/references/source-prerequisites/sqlserver/#sql-server-user-permissions).

 ### Primary keys on tables
-For [full mode replication]({{< relref "../full-mode-replication" >}}) with SQL Server Agent, all the tables that you need to replicate must have primary keys.
-If it's not possible to define primary key on a table, follow the steps in [Replicate tables without primary keys](#replicate-tables-without-primary-keys).
+For [full mode replication]({{< relref "../full-mode-replication" >}}) with SQL Server Agent, we recommend that all the tables that you need to replicate have primary keys.
+If it's not possible to define primary key on a table, follow the instructions in [Replicate tables without primary keys](#replicate-tables-without-primary-keys).

 ## II.
 Set up connection configuration
 Specify the connection details of your SQL Server instance to Replicant in one of the following two ways: